USEPA/CMAQ/DOCS/Release_Notes/Add_ERF_and_SIGN_to_COMBINEs_grid_cell_functions.md

 ## Significance and Impact

-New functions allows calculate aerosol properties based on the modal distribution.
+New functions allows to calculate aerosol properties based on the modal distribution.
 They also improve error checking and messaging.

 ## Affected Files